banzaman/ES6-Todo-List.github.io/README.md

 # 📖 [TO-DO LIST] <a name="about-project"></a>

-> Simple HTML list of To Do tasks made with Webpack and javascript

 **[To-do list]**  is a simple HTML list of To Do tasks made with Webpack and javascript

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>